navit-gps/ui-mockups/README.md

-# ui-mockups
+# UI mockups for Navit

-UI mockups for Navit
+These xml files are intended to be use with draw.io.